Loaded Potato Soup Recipe

 Place sliced potatoes into a stockpot and completely cover with 1" of water.
 Season with ½ tsp salt and cook 8-10 minutes or until potatoes pierce easily with a knife then drain.

-Meanwhile, saute bacon in a dutch oven until crispy then transfer to a plate, reserving 1 Tbsp bacon grease.
+Meanwhile, saute bacon in a dutch oven until crispy then transfer to a plate, reserving 1 Tbsp bacon grease in the pot.

 Add 4 Tbsp butter and chopped onions then sautee until tender.
 Add garlic and cook another minute until fragrant.